mrworf/plexupdate/README.md

 There are also a few additional options for the more enterprising user.
 Setting any of these to `yes` will enable the function.

+- PLEXSERVER
+  If set, and combined with AUTOINSTALL, the script will automatically check if server is in-use and deferr the update.
+Great for crontab users.
+PLEXSERVER should be set to the IP/DNS of your Plex Media Server, which typically is 127.0.0.1
 - AUTOUPDATE
   Makes plexupdate.sh automatically update itself using git.
 Note!
 This will fail if git isn't available on the command line.
 - AUTOINSTALL